-A Stakeholder is any person, group or organization who can affect or is affected by a land use plan.
-Typical stakeholders include: (1) anyone with government oversight of actions identified in the land use plan (2) anyone who is a beneficiary of goods and services derived from the implementation of the plan (local community leaders, timber companies, etc.), (3) and group that is disadvantaged through the implementation of the plan and (3) Universities, scientists or NGO leaders that can contribute to the understanding of the best available science that can be used in the assessments conducted during the land use planning process.
+A stakeholder is any person, group or organization who can affect or is affected by a land use plan.
+Typical stakeholders include: (1) anyone with government oversight of actions identified in the land use plan; (2) anyone who is a beneficiary of goods and services derived from the implementation of the plan (local community leaders, timber companies, etc.); (3) any group that is disadvantaged through the implementation of the plan; and (4) universities, scientists or NGO leaders that can contribute to the understanding of the best available science that can be used in the assessments conducted during the land use planning process.
 Every effort should be made to include stakeholders from across line agencies, sectors and the private/public divide.